Frequently Asked Questions

 What is the difference between annealed and tempered glass?

 Tempered glass is annealed glass that has been put through a tempering process that makes it safer and 4x stronger than annealed glass.
 If tempered glass breaks it will shatter into tiny pieces that are not harmful.
 Dillmeier Glass is a certified SGCC tempering company.
 Tempering does not change the size of the glass.
+Click here to learn more about these two glass types and their accompanying differences.

 What is the difference between low iron glass and clear glass?